MonashDeepNeuron/HPP/src/chapter2/operators.md

 ## Size Operator

 Another useful operator is the `sizeof` and `sizeof...` operator.
-It returns the number of bytes if a type parameter pack (more on parameter packs later).
+It returns the number of bytes of a type parameter pack (more on parameter packs later).

 ```cxx
 #include <iostream>